If you need a new flow meter, maybe the QuadraTherm 780i from Sierra Instruments can help you!

 Why should I care?

 The 780i has good integration options -HART, FOUNDATION Fieldbus, Modbus RTU, and PROFIBUS DP.
 So I’m sure you can find one for your application.
-It also has approvals and certifications for several requirements; you can see more details in its device directory page.
+It also has approvals and certifications for several requirements.

 Want more?
 Because it has more!
 It has the Drysense sensor to eliminate drift, which brings excellent benefits for your application.
 Check out the video at the end of the article to see what I mean.
 And it has a shorter inlet and outlet run than other options on the market, because of the flow conditioning already built into the sensor body.